zzzprojects/docs/entityframework.net/pages/model/ef-database-first.md

 Let's create a new empty project and add the EntityFramework NuGet package which is explained in the [Code First](/ef-code-first) approach.

-We will use of Entity Framework Designer, which is included as part of Visual Studio, to create our model.
+We will use the Entity Framework Designer, which is included as part of Visual Studio, to create our model.

 Right click on the project in Solution Explorer and choose `Add > New Item...` option.